acornett21/ack-multi-tenancy/README.md

 ```

 ## Conclusion
-If we followed all the instructions in this example, we have a controller running under one AWS IAM account, and then we were able to create
+If we followed all the instructions in this example, we have a controller running under one AWS IAM account, and then we
-a `Bucket` under another AWS IAM account.
+were able to create a `Bucket` under another AWS IAM account.
+This simple example can be expanded to any number of
+namespaces, to accommodate any number of AWS IAM accounts that might exist in a real world IT organization.